J-K: Kathua school gets facelift after Class 3 student's video appeal to PM goes viral | Education

 Sharma said there are three types of funding available for improving school infrastructure under UT CAPEX, district CAPEX and Samagra.
 Over 2,500 projects have been completed under Samagra since 2018, while 6,000 more are in progress.

-He said the department is also utilising the UT capex and district capex to ensure best facilities to the students.
+He said the department is also utilising the UT capex and district capex to ensure the best facilities for the students.

 Naaz, who aspires to be an Indian Administrative Service (IAS) officer, said she had made a video and she is happy that her message has received a positive response.